-We advance a framework for modeling the influence of cost-topology trade-offs in brain network development that allows fair comparison between models of different complexity, which captures developmental changes in brain geometry, and which can be used to incorporate additional physiological constraints.
-We show that simple, physiologically constrained models offer more accurate accounts of human brain topology than models relying on more abstract topological rules of the connectome, but that all generative models have trouble replicating topographic properties.
-Taken together, our findings suggest that geometric constraints and developmental variations in regional transcriptional profiles may conspire to shape both the complex topological properties and specific spatial embedding of macroscale brain network architecture.
+Here, we advance a framework for modeling the influence of cost-topology trade-offs in brain network development that allows fair comparison between models of different complexity, which captures developmental changes in brain geometry, and which can be used to incorporate additional physiological constraints.
+We show that simple, physiologically constrained models offer more accurate accounts of human brain topology than models relying on more abstract topological rules of the connectome but that all generative models have trouble replicating the spatial embedding of topographic properties.
+Together, our findings suggest that geometric constraints and developmental variations in regional transcriptional profiles may conspire to shape both the complex topological properties and specific spatial embedding of macroscale brain network architecture.